forestgrape/coronavirus/2_biological/coronavirus.md

-### Tropism
+## Tropism of Coronaviruses

-Tropism for viruses denotes the cells and tissues they preferable replicate i.e. when the population of viruses is viewed as a [virus entity](viruses.md#virus-entity) tropism denotes where the virus entity growths (-> defined on the [Viruses Page](viruses.md#tropism)).
+Tropism for viruses denotes the cells and tissues they preferable replicate (defined on the [Viruses Page](viruses.md#virus-tropism)).

-#### Tissue Tropism

-##### Tropism for the Respiratory Tract
+### Respiratory Tract Tropism
-Coronaviruses replicate well in the respiratory tract, thus they have a tropism for the respiratory tract.
+Coronaviruses are initially deposited and replicate well in the respiratory tract, thus they have a tropism for the respiratory tract.
+However if large number of coronaviruses infect the single cell layer in the alveoli, a fraction of them can be released into the blood stream and spread with the blood.

-##### Tropism for the Apical Side
+#### Apical Side Tropism
 * The transmission pathways of human coronaviruses (mostly airborne and vector-less) yield an initial deposition of the virions on the apical side together with the barrier function of the epithelial cell layer, the virions come mostly in contact with the apical sides of cells.
-* In vitro [cell culture to check] experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
-[McCray & Co](#mccray05) also observed in the lab that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
-Similar observations for the coronavirus 229E: It infects the cells, corresponding to its receptor (amino-peptidase N) expression, preferably from the apical surface [[McCray](#mccray)].
-229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.
+* Since coronaviruses preferable infect and leave cell on the apical side ([Cell Behavior](#cell-behavior-of-coronaviruses)), they remain on the apical side and spread through the respiratory tract lining fluid.

+> Unlike other viruses, betacoronaviruses usually don't enter tissues.